rishi-the-iyer/everglades-python-detection-ai/README.md

 # everglades-python-detection-ai
-AI ML models to help detect Burmese Pythons in drone camera images
+AI ML models to help detect Burmese Pythons in drone camera images keras_model.h5 is the Keras Tensorflow model exported from Teachable Machine

 # Prerequisites
 1. Python3 (Used Python 3.12.1 in my project)